larsks/kubecontext/README.md

 Kubecontext looks for a file named `.kubecontext` in the current directory and in all parents directories.
-It will then iterate over any discovered `.kubecontex` files, applying them from the highest in the hierarchy to the lowest.
+It will then iterate over any discovered `.kubecontext` files, applying them from the highest in the hierarchy to the lowest.

 For example, assume the following file hierarchy: